simgrid/simgrid/docs/source/platform.rst

 be possible to describe the platform in python or directly in C++, but this is not possible yet.

-As usual, SimGrid is a versatile framework, and you should find the way of describing your platform that best fits your experimental practice.

 ..
 LocalWords:  SimGrid